-Student performance is closely monitored from the day the student joins the program to the day after graduation.
+Student performance is closely monitored from the day the student joins the program to the days after graduation.
 NISET uses Populi to track courses completed and prevent students from enrolling in courses they are not qualified to take.
-Each student must also meet with a faculty member or academic adviser once per semester before they can register for classes to confirm appropriate course selections.
+Each student must also meet with a faculty member or academic adviser once per semester before he/she can register for classes to confirm appropriate course selections.

-Early Alert monitoring software tracks the progress of each student within an individual course to track students who are falling behind, not completing work, or receiving consistently poor grades.
+Early alert monitoring software tracks the progress of each student within an individual course to track students who are falling behind, not completing work, or receiving consistently poor grades.
 Professors can monitor results in real-time, get emailed reports several times per semester about student progress, and reach out to each student to prevent at-risk students from failing the course.
-Individual progress reports are sent to each student enrolled in the particular class every 3 weeks (5 times per semester total).
+Individual progress reports are sent to each student enrolled in the class every 3 weeks (5 times per semester total).

-Students will not be given waivers for prerequisites unless they can demonstrate that they have had an equivalent course, have life experience to supplement the prerequisite class, or can demonstrate extenuating circumstances.
+Students will not be given waivers for prerequisites unless they can demonstrate that they have had an equivalent course or can demonstrate extenuating circumstances.
 All prerequisite waivers are granted or denied by the Institute Director.